kharscon/OS-Lab-Concepcion-Khara-Myka/OS-Lab-Concepcion, Khara Myka/OS_LA1_ProcessMgmt_Concepcion/README.md

 Process Management:

-Get-Process child_echo shows the running process only while it’s alive.
+-Get-Process child_echo shows the running process only while it’s alive.
-Stop-Process -Id <PID> stops the process immediately.
+-Stop-Process -Id <PID> stops the process immediately.
-Normal Termination: Your program finishes and runs all cleanup code.
+-Normal Termination: Your program finishes and runs all cleanup code.
-Forced Termination: The process is killed; any cleanup after the current instruction will not run.
+-Forced Termination: The process is killed; any cleanup after the current instruction will not run.